pnnl/ruleset-checking-tool/docs/section1/Rule1-5.md

 **Schema Version:** 0.0.36
 **Mandatory Rule:** True
 **Rule ID:** 1-5
-**Rule Description:** When on-site renewable energy generation exceeds the thresholds defined in Section 4.2.1.1, the methodology defined in this section shall be used to calculate the PCIt.
+**Rule Description:** When on-site renewable energy generation exceeds the thresholds defined in Section 4.2.1.1, the methodology defined in this section shall be used to calculate the PCI.
 **Rule Assertion:** Options are Pass/Fail/NOT_APPLICABLE
 **Appendix G Section:** None
 **90.1 Section Reference:** Section 4.2.1.1